vimalmenon/backend.completeautomate/README.md

   - [x] Use Grok
   - [x] Need to set up Qwen
   - [x] Check if image model is working
   - [x] Test if it's able to generate good image prompts with multiple options
+  - [ ] Standardize the Image Generation
+  - [ ] Make the Image generation more generic to be used
 - [ ] GUI Enhancements (Top priority)
   - [x] Add new Task
   - [x] Work Offline with DB